Yeah, have Audio Soundbite 3 standing by in order.

 Now, if you're a bureaucrat, you have kids in college, you're going to take the hint.

-So the immigration service essentially gave up enforcing the emigration laws inside the country back in the late 90s.
+So the Immigration Service essentially gave up enforcing the immigration laws inside the country back in the late 90s.

 They focused on the important but narrow issues of criminal aliens and smugglers.

-But if you're only going to go into those areas that were you're not going to get into trouble politically.
+But if you're only going to go into those areas where you're not going to get into trouble politically.

-So basically, uh Monsieur, the reason I wanted to tell you this is because your idea was to give businesses one year amnesty to get their houses in order.
+So basically, Monsour, the reason I wanted to tell you this is because your idea was to give businesses one year amnesty to get their houses in order.

-If that ever happened, I based on this, it won't.
+If that ever happened, based on this, it won't.

-If it ever happened, if so if that if that proposal ever gets made, can you imagine the phone calls that are going to be made to Washington, D.C. and the results that are going to be demanded.
+If it ever happened, if that proposal ever gets made, can you imagine the phone calls that are going to be made to Washington, D.C. and the results that are going to be demanded?

 It's because members of Congress have seen to it themselves.

-Now, in in both of these cases, members of Congress are responding to their constituents.
+Now, in both of these cases, members of Congress are responding to their constituents, the farmers in Georgia and the meat packing industry in Nebraska.

-In these two instances, I don't think it has anything to do with uh propping up illegals.
+In these two instances, I don't think it has anything to do with propping up illegals.

-This is just, I mean, these are contributors, these are donors, these are uh voters.
+This is just, I mean, these are contributors.

-The most amazing thing is that they send the message to the INS look, you're gonna get in trouble.
+The most amazing thing is that they send the message to the INS.

 Welcome, sir.